 Breakfast at the Resort Hotels

 The Most Important Meal of the DayOpen during the winter and summer seasons.

 Eat a hearty breakfast before hitting the slopes.
-Both Camp, located at the Grand Summit Hotel, and Grand Ave, located at the Jordan Hotel, offer daily breakfast buffets that includes an ever-changing variety of fresh fruit, egg dishes, pancakes, cinnamon French toast, applewood-smoked bacon, breakfast sausage, breakfast potatoes, Danishes and pastries, as well as a crepe and omelet station.
+The Grand Summit Hotel's Camp and Jordan Hotel's Grand Ave both offer daily breakfast buffets that includes an ever-changing variety of fresh fruit, egg dishes, pancakes, cinnamon French toast, applewood-smoked bacon, pastries, and more.
+There are also crepe and omelette stations.

-A relaxed, local apres ski scene in Barker Mountain Lodge away from the crowds and hype, voted Best of Bethel for Best Bartender and Best Spring Deck Scene.
-Also home to the infamous Barker Mug Club.
+A relaxed apres ski scene in Barker Lodge favored by locals.
+Barker Bar is a Best of Bethel stalwart, repeatedly earning the Best Bartender and Best Spring Deck Scene votes.
+It's also home to the infamous Barker Mug Club.

 For information about the Barker Mug Club and to learn how to become a member, check out the Learn More link below.Learn More

 Barker Lodge is where it all started and 55 years later, we're still serving homemade fare at reasonable prices.
 Barker caters to our inner ski bums, offering hearty meals and quick snack alike, at budget-friendly prices.
 Stop in to grab a homemade meatball sub, barbeque bacon cheeseburger, or a fresh salad.
 Don't worry, the traditional staples like chicken tenders, fries, and warm baked goods are always available.
 And hot cocoa.
 Can't forget that!
 207-824-5245.